-Applicants must meet all of the university requirements for unconditional admission.
+Because this program involves a state-regulated certificate, applicants must meet all of the university requirements for unconditional admission.

 In addition, applicants must already possess a master's degree in a field-appropriate area of study and typically have had at least one year of relevant work experience in the field of education, usually under contract in a state-accredited school.
 Students pursuing Principal certification must possess a current residency teacher certificate (or higher) or educational staff associate (ESA) certificate in Washington State in order to meet state requirements for a residency principal certification, according to the WAC.